-Artist duo L+S were commissioned with creating a piece of art for Ullerntunet, a nursing home in Oslo, Norway.
-Their concept included installing a two-part sculpture in the grounds of the center, made up of a four-meter-high tree and its replica in bronze.
+Artist duo L+S was commissioned to create a piece of art for Ullerntunet, a nursing home in Oslo, Norway.
+Their concept included installing a two-part sculpture on the grounds of the center, made up of a four-meter-high tree and its replica in bronze.
 Here is how the artists realized their vision based on a 3D scan of the original tree, as well as using 3D Printing and TetraShell investment casting to create the sculpture.

 A tale of two trees